FelixFern/opentdb-trivia/README.md

 ## Extra Features

-This project is equipped with pre-commit hooks that enable eslint, prettier check and unit testing run before user is allowed to commit to the branch
+This project is equipped with pre-commit hooks powered by Husky and lint-staged that enable eslint, prettier check and unit testing run before user is allowed to commit to the branch

 ### Eslint Configuration